Mina777-0/portfolio/README.md

 I don't just use frameworks; I build the infrastructure that makes them possible.

-Core Obsession: High-performance networking, concurrency, and secure protocols.
-I specialise in Python's asyncio internals, raw socket programming, and building distributed systems from the ground up
+Core Obsession: High-performance, Low-latency and Memory-safe networking and concurrency.
+I Specialised in High-Performance Rust systems, concurrent network engines, and Python/Rust hybrid architectures, utilizing async runtimes and Py03 to deliver memory-safe, high-performance, low-latency financial and networking solutions.

 ---